flycheck/flycheck/doc/languages.rst

          The profile to use when compiling, e.g. "default" or "test".
-         The default value is nil which will use the test profile in test directories, eqc if the eqc directories and default profile otherwise.
+         The default value is nil which will use the test profile in test directories, the eqc profile in eqc directories and the default profile otherwise.

 .. supported-language:: ERuby